-Modern adversaries, such as Advanced Persistent Threats (APTs) adversaries, are organised and sophisticated, having the time and computational and monetary resources to achieve their goals.
-Their strategic nature includes comprehensive planning of the attacks they carry out, the use of anti-forensic techniques, as well as spreading their actions across large time periods to evade detection.
+Modern adversaries, such as Advanced Persistent Threats (APTs) adversaries, are organised and sophisticated, having the time and computational and

 These characteristics have made cyber forensic investigations more complex, knowledge-demanding and time consuming.
 Investigators need to spend a significant amount of time to keep their knowledge and training up-to-date to be able to cope with the evolution of the current threat landscape.
-Consequently, the need has arisen for decision support methods that will allow investigators to increase their efficiency (Harichandran et al., 2016) and complete the analysis of sophisticated cyber incidents, involving a variety of Tactics, Techniques, and Procedures (TTPs), efficiently and in a timely manner.
+Consequently, the need has arisen for decision support methods that will allow investigators to increase their efficiency [1] and complete the analysis of sophisticated cyber incidents, involving a variety of Tactics, Techniques, and Procedures (TTPs), efficiently and in a timely manner.